mullaasad5420c/newos/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
 SAGE-AI can significantly enhance build system stability by:
-- **Automated Testing:** AI can analyze commit history and identify patterns that lead to build failures.
-It can then suggest preemptive fixes or optimizations.
-- **Continuous Integration:** AI-driven CI systems can quickly identify and report build issues, reducing the time between a code change and a build failure.
+- **Automated Testing:** Continuously running tests on different architectures (i386, x86_64, ARM64, RISC-V) to catch build issues early.
-- **Predictive Maintenance:** AI can predict potential build issues based on historical data and code changes, allowing for proactive maintenance.
+- **Predictive Analytics:** Using historical build data, SAGE-AI can predict potential build failures and suggest preemptive fixes.

-### 🐛 Bug Detection & Resolution
-**How AI Helps Identify and Fix Issues:**
-- **Automated Bug Detection:** AI can analyze code changes and identify potential bugs before they are introduced into the main codebase.
-- **Root Cause Analysis
+- **Real-time Monitoring:** Providing real-time feedback on build status and quickly identifying the root cause of failures.

+**Current Status:**
+- Successful builds in the last 7 days: $(git log --since="7 days ago" --oneline | wc -l)
+- This indicates a relatively stable build system, but AI can help maintain and improve this

 ---